PaulNovack/Boxes-CPP-SSDB-WebApplication/README.md

 Example Item key value
 * Question requires a global sequence generator Should User ID preceed Box id in key?
+* if using global uniques can grab 100 at a time from the user / shard SSDB instances with redis incr(100) and then immediate validation that no other client has grabbed the same list of numbers.

 key | Value
 --------|---------